MrMatcke/git-github.com-MrMatcke--05-Third-Party-APIs-Work-Day-Scheduler-Homework.git-homework/README.md

 * Repository contains multiple descriptive commit messages

+*After reviewing the code... it looks like the answer was uploaded in error.
+Will upload what I have.

 * Repository contains quality README file with description, screenshot, and link to deployed application